m-vinc/entx/README.md

 # Entx

-Entx is my personal collection of useful snippet I use in any project involving using [Ent](https://entgo.io/).
+Entx is my personal collection of useful snippet I use in any project involving [Ent](https://entgo.io/).
 Currently only three feature is present.

 ## Usage